 by Ben T. McFie

 To be honest, I would have rather been on the beach than sitting in the condo listening to Dad read a financial book to us, but at the same time I was excited because I saw that Dad was excited.
 My Dad is a Doctor of Chiropractic.
 At that time, he owned a chiropractic clinic in Oregon.
 He was in practice long before I was born.
 But it was on that vacation, and specifically the message in that book, Becoming Your Own Banker, that changed the course of our family’s life forever.
-I’ll tell you more about that in a minute, but first here’s an introduction to the Infinite Banking Concept.
+Here’s an introduction to the Infinite Banking Concept.

-Over the next few years, Dad was providing education about the Infinite Banking Concept to so many people that he retired from chiropractic and sold his clinic so that he could spend more time teaching the Infinite Banking Concept.
+Over the next few years, Dad was providing education about the Infinite Banking Concept to so many people that he retired from chiropractic and sold his clinic so that he could spend more time teaching the IBC.
 But it wasn’t just Dad’s business.
-Mom was working alongside him, and even as teenagers we started helping however we could, sometimes we were creating PowerPoint presentations, sometimes we were sending out mailings.
-Fast forward to the present, it’s been about fourteen years since that day in the condo, I’m 26 now and my youngest sibling is 13 (there’s 8 children in our family).
-So far all of us have chosen to join the family business, and as a business, we now provide financial solutions and life insurance to people in all 50 states.
+Mom was working alongside him, and even as teenagers we started helping however we could.

 If you’ve researched very much about the Infinite Banking Concept, there’s a good chance you know my Dad as Dr. Tom McFie.
 You may have even read one of his books or seen one of his video presentations on YouTube.
 In fact, if you don’t already have it, you can get his most popular book Prescription for Wealth as a free digital download.
 The forward to Prescription for Wealth was written by Mr. Nash himself.